 Hummingbirds are brightly colored birds that are always a wonder to see, and it's easy to attract them to your garden.

+To support all their high-speed activity, hummingbirds need to consume large amounts of high-energy nectar.
 To attract hummingbirds to your garden, choose plants with brightly colored or tubular flowers, like hibiscus or the native coral honeysuckle.
 Hummingbirds prefer red, orange, and pink flowers, and use their long tongues to sip the nectar found within.

 Hummingbirds nest spring through summer and need a lot of nectar during that time, so make sure you have numerous nectar plants available.
 You can also help meet their needs with a hummingbird feeder.